Emruur/SmartQA/README.md

 # SmartQA System

 SmartQA System — a full-stack pipeline for building, querying, and interacting with question & answer corpora.
 The system is designed to support automated corpus generation, hybrid retrieval, and multiple web interfaces.

+Unlike traditional black-box chatbots, SmartQA can operate as a no-cost, lightweight alternative in budget or energy-constrained environments.
+Since all responses are based in an inspectable Q&A corpus, it is usable in critical use cases where hallucinations are a deal-breaker

 ---

 ## 📁 Documentation Overview